Tyrolite

-Tyrolite is a hydrated calcium copper arsenate carbonate mineral with formula: CaCu5(AsO4)2CO3(OH)4·6H2O.
-Tyrolite forms glassy blue to green orthorhombic radial crystals and botryoidal masses.
-It has a Mohs hardness of 1.5 to 2 and a specific gravity of 3.1 to 3.2.
-It is translucent with refractive indices of nα=1.694 nβ=1.726 and nγ=1.730.
+Tyrolite is a hydrous calcium copper arsenate carbonate mineral with the formula CaCu5(AsO4)2CO3(OH)4⋅6H2O.
+Tyrolite forms glassy, blue to green orthorhombic radial crystals and botryoidal masses.
+It has a Mohs hardness of 1.5–2.0 and a specific gravity of 3.1–3.2.
+It is translucent with refractive indices of nα = 1.694, nβ = 1.726, and nγ = 1.730.

 It is a secondary mineral formed by the weathering of associated copper and arsenic minerals.
 It was first described in 1845 for an occurrence in Schwaz, Tyrol, Austria.